 This morning will be a really exciting equestrian experience.
 After a fresh country breakfast we will ride through a mountain valley, perfectly suited for gallops, passing small remote farms, wild cliffs and many historical small routs off the tourist trail.
 The route through Pogoni region is a true travel in time.
 We will be passing by ancient ruins and mythical natural wonders.
 Our picnic lunch will be near the most famous stone bridge of Hllomo or Kacarello’s, which is the most isolated construction of the merchant’s period and can only reached by horse.
 In the afternoon, after 5 hours of riding we will reach the centre of the Pogon region.
 The mountain village of Polican is populated by a Greek minority.
 You will spent the night with a Greek minority family.
 In their accompany you have the chance to explore some very particular cult monuments of the medieval period.
 Later in the evening you will enjoy local gastronomic delights.
 This village is one of the most important territories of mountain honey in South Albania and it offers nearly 10 different tastes of honey as per season and bee pasture.

 Later in the afternoon we will ride to Libohova, a small town nestled at the foot of the Bureto Mountain.
 The archaeological evidence indicates a very ancient settlement which reached its zenith in the 17th-century when it became an important commercial centre.
-During the afternoon is possible to take a long walk and visit Libohova’s castle, a Bektashi cult object and to the tomb of Ali Pasha’s sister, Shanisha.
+During the afternoon it is possible to take a long walk (about 1 hour) and visit Libohova’s castle, a Bektashi cult object and to the tomb of Ali Pasha’s sister, Shanisha.
 You will overnight in a local family house and will taste delicious local food.
 You can participate in the farm life by helping, cooking, feeding the horses, enjoying local music etc.